Kansas’s Commercial Driver’s License Laws

 Less than 10,000 pounds

-The CMV's weight must be exceeded by the CDL's permitted limits.
+The CMV's weight must be exceeded by the CDL's permitted limit.
 For example, a class A CDL can be used to operate any weight of CMV.

 Commercial instruction permits.
 A driver must be at least 18 years old to apply for a commercial instruction permit.
 The applicant must show proof of residency, clear a background check, and complete the knowledge examination.
 The instruction permit can be used to operate a CMV while supervised by a licensed commercial driver (with at least one year of experience).

 Commercial driver's licenses.
-A CDL applicant must be at least 18 years old and pass the driving skills test.
+A CDL applicant must have held an instruction permit for at least 14 days, be at least 18 years old, and pass the driving skills test.
 The knowledge exam, proof of residency, and background check must also be completed if not already done so for the instruction permit.
 A class A CDL also requires the completion of a human trafficking education course.
 Federal law requires all CMV operators to be at least 21 years old to travel between states.

 Medical certificates.
 A licensed commercial driver must possess and maintain current medical certification.
-The certification is performed by a physician and ensures a driver is healthy enough to operate a CMV.
+The certification is performed by a physician and certifies that the driver is healthy enough to operate a CMV.

 CDL Revocation and Disqualification